Skip to main content

 Console.WriteLine("Report.docx created successfully.");

 Run this with dotnet run and inspect the resulting file in Word or another OOXML-capable editor.
-OfficeIMO writes standard Open XML packages, but visual fidelity still depends on the specific viewer and feature set involved.
+OfficeIMO writes standard Open XML packages, but exact visual fidelity still depends on the viewer, installed fonts, and the specific feature set used in the document.

 Next Steps